a thumbnail with a cartoon blue saltwater fish in the center and the words below it saying saltwater fish disease causes symptoms and treatment

 If you’re dreaming of a tank with, say, ten fish, start small – introduce a couple first, then build up from there.
 It’s like crafting your own aquatic masterpiece, one fish at a time.

-8. Buy Community Fish
+8. Choose Community Fish

 When it comes to fish vibes, they often fall into three cliques: peaceful, semi-aggressive, and downright aggressive.
 If you’re just getting your feet wet, it’s a wise move to steer clear of the aggressive fish squad.